KMK-ONLINE/workstation/README.md

-# Moving from OSX to Ubuntu for realzies
+# Moving from OSX to Ubuntu 18.04 for realzies

+We have merged Ubuntu 18.04 specific changes into master, if you're provisioning Ubuntu 16.04, checkout the branch `ubuntu-16.04`

 ## Pre-Tasks